 To be 100% safe, carry your wallet, money, traveler checks, etc. with you at all times.
 Do not leave these items in your room while out on game drives, eating at the lodge, etc.

 Please be aware of your surroundings at all times.
 When on your safari, you will be in a new, unfamiliar and exciting place.
 You will likely be distracted, enthusiastic or tired enough to make mistakes and forget the little hazards around you.
 For example, watch your step when walking and avoid brushing up against thorny bushes and trees.
 Additionally, watch your fingers when the vehicle doors are being closed.
-Please be especially cautious when in the open top vehicles.
+Please be especially cautious when standing up game viewing in the open top vehicles.
 It is always dangerous to stand up in the vehicle while driving – please watch out for branches and other potential hazards.
 And don’t assume any of the animals are tame.

 Please be aware that our safaris may take you into close contact with wild animals.
 Attacks by wild animals are rare, but no safari into the African wilderness can guarantee that this will not occur.
 Please note that many safari lodges and camps are not fenced and that wildlife does move freely in and around these areas.
 Always follow the safety instructions from the lodge or camp's staff with regards to moving to and from your tent and while on game activities throughout your safari.